SonarSonic/DrawingBotV3/docs/source/exportsettings.rst

 You must specify the Drawing Area size when using GCode export.

-**X/Y Direction**: Allows you to flip each axis to match the specs of your machine.

 **X/Y Offset**: The offset from HOME on each axis, in mm

 **GCode - Start**: A user customisable start command